cczhu/insight/README.rst

 (taken from the development version of scikit-learn) to determine high-density clusters of photos.
-For each cluster, the app calculates the number of photos, average number of views per photo, and a cluster centre defined by the popularity-weighted mean longitude and latitude of the cluster's photos.
+For each cluster, the app calculates the number of photos, average number of views per photo, and a cluster centre defined by the views-weighted mean longitude and latitude of the cluster's photos.
 The clusters are ranked by the quantity::

-    avg. views / number of photos
+    avg. views per photo in cluster / number of photos in cluster

 which is a joint measure of the quality of the photos taken within a cluster and how undersubscribed a cluster's location is (ideally, photographers want to discover great shooting locations that aren't too popular!).
-Finally, all photos and clusters are plotted on a map of Toronto using Leaflet.js through Folium.
+Finally, all photos and clusters are plotted on a map of Toronto using Folium (which useds Leaflet.js in the backend).

-SnapAssist uses clustering to find and characterize popular photo locations.
+SnapAssist uses geospatial clustering to find and characterize popular photo locations.
 This translates to finding clusters of higher density against a background of lower density, which is a task for density-based algorithms like `DBSCAN <http://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html>`_.

 DBSCAN determines clusters by picking a point from the data and determining whether there are more than the minimum number of neighbouring points within a radius ``epsilon``.
 If so, the point is considered a core member of its cluster.
-It then performs the same check for all of the neighbouring points.
-This continues until no more points can be reached.
+It then performs the same check for all of the neighbouring points, and this continues until no more points can be reached.
 Points without enough neighbours are considered background noise.
 Here's a great animation from `David Sheehan <https://dashee87.github.io/data%20science/general/Clustering-with-Scikit-with-GIFs/>`_ showing the process: